 There was; however, an unfortunate shift happening.
 Instead of our lead women being inherently captivating, with the jokes on top, these new female characters tragically flawed, and this was what made them "funny."

-These new women characters were all kinds of inept.
+These new female characters were all kinds of inept.
 They just could not, for the life of them, adult.
 Apparently, because Abbi Jacobson or Liz Lemon made us laugh with their absurdity, we were going to laugh at any old absurd thing.
-But those earlier comedies were genre-bending and groundbreaking: we weren't laughing just because they were women being hopeless.
+But those earlier comedies were genre-bending and groundbreaking: We weren't laughing just because they were women being hopeless.

 Take 2012's Trainwreck, the beginning of the shift.
-Produced by Apatow and written by Amy Schumer, the film follows Amy, a gifted writer at a magazine whose drinking habits and active sex life are drawn in a kind of cartoonish horror.
-She thinks she's got it all figured out—working at her job, making fun of stuff, sleeping with people whenever she wants—until she meets Bill Hader's Aaron, who will soon come to know her better than herself (naturally), and who will explain love and being a good person to her.
+Produced by Apatow, and written by Amy Schumer, the film follows Amy, a gifted writer at a magazine whose drinking habits and active sex life are drawn in a kind of cartoonish horror.
+She thinks she's got it all figured out—working at her job, making fun of stuff, sleeping with people whenever she wants—until she meets Bill Hader's Aaron, who will soon come to know her better than herself (naturally), and who will show her how to love and be a good person.

 As real-life Amy Schumer took the world by storm with her jokes about cum and people not being white, Trainwreck and its producers bet on the fact that we'd laugh because the lead character just wasn't like other girls.
-Unlike the rest of 'em, this one drinks and shags and doesn't give a damn what you think!
+Unlike the rest of them, this one drinks and has sex and doesn't give a damn what you think!
 Until she meets the right guy, of course.

-In late 2016, the Female Ensemble Comedy started coming in poorly-written, hammed-up, watered-down droves.
-Bad Moms (2016), How to Be Single (2016), Girls Trip (2017), Rough Night (2017)—films that capitalised on the trend, but garnered largely negative reviews because they were, in a word, rubbish.
+In late 2016, the female ensemble comedy started coming in poorly-written, hammed-up, watered-down droves.
+Bad Moms (2016), How to Be Single (2016), Girls Trip (2017), Rough Night (2017)—films that capitalized on the trend, but garnered largely negative reviews because they were, in a word, garbage.